What Is Hermes Agent? Definition, Features, and Learning Loop (2026)

 The Connection to AutoResearch

 Hermes Agent sits in the same conceptual space as AutoResearch: both represent the shift toward AI systems that improve themselves rather than remaining static tools.
+Self-improving in the sense that it learns from outcomes within its skill graph; not autonomous in the AGI sense.
 AutoResearch focuses on autonomous scientific inquiry, iterating through hypothesis generation and experimental validation.
 Hermes Agent focuses on procedural skill accumulation, learning how to accomplish tasks more effectively over time.

 The common thread is that neither system is designed to be a fixed tool you configure once.
 Both are designed to compound in value the longer they run.
 This is a genuinely different paradigm from the current generation of AI assistants, and it has significant implications for how businesses should think about deploying AI.